Situated within the grounds of St Mark’s Hospital lies the very impressive St. Mark’s Hospital Church.

-St Luke’s church is one of five Anglican churches in Maidenhead.
-Its roots go back as far as the Foundation stone laid in a ceremony performed by Samuel Wilberforce, Bishop of Oxford on 4 November 1865.
-The spire was put up in 1894..
+St Luke’s church is one of five Anglican churches in Maidenhead, whose roots go back as far as 1865.
+The spire was put up in 1894.

-St. Mary’s Church can be found tucked away at the bottom of the High Street, at the rear of Hinds Meadow car park and The Bear pub.
-St Mary’s is still the Borough Church and as such is used for ceremonial services such as Remembrance Day, Battle of Britain Day, and the Mayor and Corporation…
+St Mary’s Church can be found tucked away at the bottom of the High Street, at the rear of Hinds Meadow car park and The Bear pub.

 St. Luke’s Church is a mid-Victorian building, just north of the centre of Maidenhead.

-The church is regarded by many as the premier architectural site in Maidenhead.
-It is one of the finest examples of the work of architect G. E. Street and was completed in 1857.
-The unique complex consists of the church surrounded on the south side by the Old Vicarage, former school and two clergy houses….
+The church is one of the finest examples of the work of architect G. E. Street and was completed in 1857

 Some lovely views of St. Peter’s Church in Furze Platt, bathed in sun.